Archive

 Many of the wounded are suffering from serious burns, or face life-long disabilities (physical as well as mental).
 In a fenced-in, blockaded territory, Israel’s attacks displaced almost 30 percent of the population.
 Israel has destroyed or severely damaged more than 10,000 housing units – many more have sustained less serious damage.

-Shops, mosques, government buildings, all lie in ruins – the power plant is out of action, and 134 factories were destroyed.
-A low-end estimate cost of the damage is $5 billion.
+Shops, mosques, and government buildings, all lie in ruins – the power plant is out of action, and 134 factories were destroyed.
+A low-end estimated cost of the damage is $5 billion.
 The health sector is in a state of emergency, while Amnesty International yesterday released evidence of the Israeli military conducting “deliberate attacks against hospitals and health professionals“.
-Nor were journalists immune: 13 Palestinian media workers were killed during the course of the attack.
+Nor were journalists immune: 13 Palestinian media workers were killed during the attack.

 The evidence of atrocities is mounting.
 One of the defining horrors of this attack has been the targeting of family homesclose to 1,000 homes have been destroyed or severely damaged by Israeli airstrikes.
 Reporting on the issue, the Associated Press said that the Israeli military did not respond to repeated requests “to explain in detail why even one of [the homes] was targeted”.

-Earlier on in the operation, Israeli NGO B’Tselem noted how the Israel military itself had “acknowledged” conducting attacks that were “illegally aimed at homes that were not military targets”.
-A senior officer, commenting on the bombing of a senior al-Qassam Brigades figure’s house, said: “You call it a home, we call it a command centre and a military post for all intents and purposes”.
+Earlier on in the operation, Israeli NGO B’Tselem noted how the Israeli military itself had “acknowledged” conducting attacks that were “illegally aimed at homes that were not military targets”.
+A senior officer, commenting on the bombing of a senior al-Qassam Brigades figure’s house, said: “You call it a home, we call it a command center and a military post for all intents and purposes”.

 As Israeli human rights lawyer Michael Sfard put it, the Israeli military’s “combat doctrine…redefines what constitutes a legitimate target for attack” so that it includes “houses belonging to Hamas commanders and operatives” (it should be noted homes have also been hit lacking even this ‘link’).